-The years to follow included participation in many different Habitat programs, including the Carter Work Project, Global Village and locally with the Wednesday Gang (HabiJax’s retired men’s group) and the Beaches Habitat’s All Women’s Build.
+The years to follow included participation in many different Habitat programs, including the Carter Work Project, Global Village and locally with HabiJax’s retired men’s group and the Beaches Habitat’s Women Build.

-In January 2008, we participated in Disaster Corps’ “TRAIN, BUILD, JOIN” conference in Biloxi, MS. Later, we were deployed to Lafayette, Indiana to respond to homes damaged by Tippicanoe River flooding.
+In January 2008, we participated in Disaster Corps’ “Train, Build, Join” conference in Biloxi, Mississippi.
+Later, we were deployed to Lafayette, Indiana, to respond to homes damaged by Tippicanoe River flooding.

 Our assignment was to help coordinate assistance to families in need and to monitor volunteer hours.
 Our activities quickly expanded to include the mucking out and restoration of damaged homes.

 When deployed, it is important to retain a great degree of flexibility and patience, as needs may change rapidly.

 In 2011, Joyce attended the CNCS sponsored Disaster Corps training in New Orleans.
 Afterward, she was deployed to the St. Augustine/St. John’s County, Florid,a affiliate to review their disaster planning.
 During the deployment, the staff began to organize a long-term recovery group.
 They teamed with organizations in the community and extended their disaster planning to include recovery and restoration.

 Later, we accepted a Disaster Corps assignment to Brisbane, Queensland, Australia, to provide assistance to families affected by weeks of flooding and a category 5 typhoon.
 In close coordination with the Queensland staff, we shared information learned from recent trainings and assisted the staff to address their many areas of need.